-All students wishing to major and/or seeking "Licensure only" in music, must audition to be accepted into the Department of Music.
+All students applying to major in the music degree programs and/or seeking "Licensure only" in music education program, must audition to be accepted into the Department of Music.
 In addition, all "Licensure only" students must perform a conducting audition prior to being admitted into the program.
-Students accepted for "Licensure only" will be required to complete all requirements for the Bachelor of Music in Music Education degree, including the Senior Recital, the RPE, the Piano Proficiency exam, and 48 recital credits, after review of all transcripts.
-Once a student has been accepted into the Department of Music, the Department Chair will process a Declaration of Major.
+Students accepted for "Licensure only" will be required to complete all requirements for the Bachelor of Music in Music Education degree, including the Senior Recital, the RPE, the Piano Proficiency exam, and 24 recital credits, after review of all transcripts.
+Once a student has auditioned and has been accepted into the Department of Music, the Department Chair will process a Declaration of Major.

 Students who have left or lost Music Major status for more than one year must re-audition into the Department of Music.
-Students wishing to pursue a music degree other than the original program for which they were admitted may be required to present an audition for acceptance into the new degree program.
+Students wishing to change their music degree program from the original program for which they were admitted may be required to present an audition for acceptance into the new degree program.
 The Change of Degree form must be submitted to the Department Chair.

 Any incoming student accepted on probation by the Department of Music will be reassessed at the end of one probationary semester.
 Students will be notified by their applied instructors of any specific requirement(s) that must be addressed during that semester.
 Students accepted on a probationary status are required to attend all scheduled performance classes within their applied area.
-The decision to be accepted/not accepted as a Music Major will be based upon an end of the semester hearing, separate from the required semester jury.
+(The decision to be accepted/not accepted as a Music Major will be based upon an end of the semester hearing, separate from the required semester jury).